AshenAshes/Android_develop/README.md

 **Day5: branch clock+ch5**

 Based on the ch5Demo teacher gives, bugs are fixed and project is put on the new folder Chapter5 Fixed.

+(It seems some errors existing when I installed the app using last commit, so I replace the project and upload again.)